What Languages Do People Actually Speak in Switzerland?

 Here is the detailed information on each of the 4 languages spoken in Switzerland for students going to study in Switzerland:

-1. German
+German

 German is the main language in Switzerland.
 A vast majority in Switzerland (nearly 62%) speak the German language, which accounts for the country’s two-thirds population.
 However, the Swiss-German spoken in the country differs widely from the standard written German language.
 The German spoken in Switzerland is primarily Swiss German (Schweizerdeutsch), a collection of Alemannic dialects that differ significantly from Standard German (Hochdeutsch) spoken in Germany and Austria.
 Read how to learn the German language.
-The differences between the two are described below:
+The differences between the two are described below

-• Swiss German: Swiss German serves as the everyday language for conversations, social exchanges, and frequently in professional settings within the German-speaking regions of Switzerland.
+• Swiss German serves as the everyday language for conversations, social exchanges, and frequently in professional settings within the German-speaking regions of Switzerland.
 It is a local dialect used by specific communities rather than the formal written language.
 Rather than a single, standardised dialect, Swiss German comprises a variety of regional forms, which can vary greatly from one town or valley to another.
 For example, the Zurich dialect (Züridütsch) exhibits distinct characteristics compared to the dialects found in Bern (Bärndütsch) or Basel.
 German (primarily Swiss German dialects) is spoken in the north, east, and central parts of Switzerland.
 Major cities like Zurich, Bern (though bilingual), Lucerne, and Basel are in the German-speaking region.

-• Standard German: In Switzerland, the predominant spoken language is Swiss German, while Standard German is frequently used in writing, formal events, educational settings (often in conjunction with Swiss German), and media.
+• In Switzerland, the predominant spoken language is Swiss German, while Standard German is frequently used in writing, formal events, educational settings (often in conjunction with Swiss German), and media.
 Most Swiss Germans understand Standard German, even if they don't use it as their primary mode of speaking.

-2. French
+French

 Spoken by over 23% population in Switzerland, the French language is the second most common language in Switzerland.
 The French spoken here, often referred to as Swiss French, is quite similar to the French spoken in France, with minor regional variations in vocabulary and pronunciation.